Traders at the W/R station in Agbogloshie seek intervention from Jomoro MP over eviction

 He stated that because of what has occurred, all of the women are stranded, which will have an impact on them.
 The Chairman stated that those who arrived were armed, but they do not want any violence and preferred an amicable resolution to the issue.

-Some of the traders have petitioned President Akufo-Addo and Dr. Bawumia, whose names have been mentioned, to halt the project because the location is vital to their livelihood.
-Some of the traders have petitioned President Akufo-Addo and Dr. Bawumia, whose name has been mentioned, to halt the project because the location is vital to their livelihood.
+Some of the traders have petitioned President Akufo-Addo and Dr Bawumia, whose name has been mentioned, to halt the project because the location is vital to their livelihood.
+Some of the traders have petitioned President Akufo-Addo and Dr Bawumia, whose name has been mentioned, to halt the project because the location is vital to their livelihood.